About Us

 Resources

-Maryland Smith is dedicated to the success of all students, including those from racial and ethnic minority backgrounds.
+The Smith School is dedicated to the success of all students, including those from racial and ethnic minority backgrounds.
 Your participation in education abroad may be motivated by a desire to amplify your global business savvy, gain confidence in your sense of self, or perhaps to learn more about your heritage.
 Whatever the reason, you will find that the knowledge and skills attained through study abroad will empower you to compete fully in the global market.

 Students of color may experience unique obstacles to study abroad.
 Perhaps you have anxiety around acceptance or your ability to adapt socially, culturally, or academically.
 Perhaps you're concerned about your racial/ethnic identity in a new environment?
 There may be some bumps along the way but we are confident that your path to a global mindset will lead to a life-changing experience — and we're here to help.